 Individuals with chronic health conditions or health related sensitivities are particularly at risk to heat related illnesses during extreme heat events.
 Individuals with disabilities, older adults, and children may have difficulty turning on air conditioning or traveling to cooling centers during extreme heat events.
 Extreme heat conditions can exacerbate asthma, cardiovascular disease, certain disabilities, and other respiratory and cardiovascular conditions, potentially causing heat-related illnesses such as heat stress, heat stroke and dehydrations, which can be-life threatening (CDPH 2020).
-Children are still physiologically developing which means that they are less able to regulate their bodies during extreme heat events (Kenney et al. 2014, CDPH 2020).
+Children are still physiologically developing which means that they are less able to regulate their bodies during extreme heat events while older adults are at greater risk of mortality under extreme heat events (Kenney et al. 2014, CDPH 2020).